5 Lighting Principles for Parks & Plazas

 AGC Lighting

-Parks and plazas are the placed for entertainment and recreation.
-Most of residents take a walk or exercise to relax themselves.
+Parks and plazas are the places for entertainment and recreation.
+Most of the residents take a walk or exercise to relax themselves.
 Illumination for parks and plazas is important for increasing visibility and aiding site navigation at night.

 parks and plaza